superkruger/olca-updates/README.md

 This project provides the update functionality for [openLCA](http://openlca.org).
 Since version version 1.6 the [openLCA application](https://github.com/GreenDelta/olca-app) is using this component to update existing databases.
-Updates themselves are written in python and define their meta data in a manifest file.
+Updates themselves are written in python and define their meta data in a json file.

 Installation